openmole/openmole-market/nsga2-test-functions/README.md

   - Choose a test function.
   - Run the workflow.
   - Open the files with the solutions, check you understand them.
-  - Graph them and compare them with the literature.
+  - Graph them and compare them with the literature (you have these results in the [wikipedia page](https://en.wikipedia.org/wiki/Test_functions_for_optimization)).